Skip to content

 await m2m_add(session, post, Post.tags, tag, ignore_conflicts=True)

-m2m_remove — delete associations
+m2m_remove: delete associations

 m2m_remove deletes specific association rows.
 Removing a non-existent association is a no-op:

-from fastapi_toolsets.db import get_transaction, m2m_remove
+from fastapi_toolsets.db import m2m_remove, transaction

-async with get_transaction(session):
+async with transaction(session):

 await m2m_remove(session, post, Post.tags, tag1, tag2)

-m2m_set — replace the full set
+m2m_set: replace the full set

-from fastapi_toolsets.db import get_transaction, m2m_set
+from fastapi_toolsets.db import m2m_set, transaction

 # Replace all tags

-async with get_transaction(session):
+async with transaction(session):

 await m2m_set(session, post, Post.tags, tag_a, tag_b)